Angelo Santangelo's Ancestors

 ~< Back to Chart >~

-Eight mother church baptism records have been found for the children of Angelo and Francesca Santangelo as follows — Vita, named after her paternal grandmother was born and baptized on August 21, 1633; Giuseppe, named after his paternal grandfather, was born and baptized as Joseph Giovanni on January 18, 1637; Paolo was born and baptized as Paulus Joseph on January 14, 1638; Michele was born and baptized as Michael Domincus on October 30, 1640; Antonino was boron the morning of February 21, 1643, and baptized that same day as Antonus Francesus; ancestor Cosmos; Vito was born and baptized as Vitus Calogerus Joseph on April 29, 1649, but died just over 2 months later on July 3, 1649; and another Vito who was born on July 26, 1650, and baptized the next day as Vitus Calogerus.
+Ten Sciacca mother church baptism records have been found for the children of Angelo and Francesca Santangelo as follows — Vita, named after her paternal grandmother was born and baptized on August 21, 1633, but died at 9 months old on June 15, 1634; another Vita and her twin sister Paola Vincenza were born on the evening of January 23, 1635, and baptized the next day; Giuseppe, named after his paternal grandfather, was born and baptized as Joseph Giovanni on January 18, 1637, but died at 1 month old on February 26, 1637; Paolo was born and baptized as Paulus Joseph on January 14, 1638, and married Catharina Cali on February 5, 1668; Michele was born and baptized as Michael Domincus on October 30, 1640; Antonino was born on the morning of February 21, 1643, baptized that same day as Antonus Francesus, and married Vincenza Galioto in 1671; ancestor Cosmos; Vito was born and baptized as Vitus Calogerus Joseph on April 29, 1649, but died just over 2 months later on July 3, 1649; and another Vito who was born on July 26, 1650, and baptized the next day as Vitus Calogerus.

-It is documented that Angelo and Francesca were alive when their son ancestor Cosmos was married on April 18, 1667.
+It is documented that Angelo and Francesca were both alive when their son Antonino was married on April 12, 1671.
 Francesca died and was buried in the St. Michele church cemetery on December 18, 1690.
 (Mouse over and click on her Latin church burial record image lower left to enlarge in a new window or tab.)
 Her mother church burial record lists her as, Francisca wife of the deceased Angeli Santangelo, about 70 years old.
-This means that Angelo died sometime between his son’s marriage in 1667 and his wife’s death in 1690.
+This means that Angelo died sometime between his son’s marriage in 1671 and his wife’s death in 1690.

 Unfortunately, at this time, nothing else is known about them.